Machine-Servant/MachineServant/content/blog/2020-10-08-gatsby-weatherwidget-io/index.md

 title: "GatsbyJS and weatherwidget.io"
 author: "Evan Stern"
 featuredImage: ./weatherwidgetio.jpg
-tags: ["MachineServant", "Web Development", "GatsbyJS", "3rdParty"]
+tags: ["MachineServant", "Web Development", "GatsbyJS", "3rdParty", "React"]
 keywords: ["Gatsby", "GatsbyJS", "weatherwidget", "Weather Widget", "weatherwidget.io"]
 published: true
 ---

 Embedded assets can be a pain sometimes.
 A lot of the time, the embed code you are given just doesn't work out of the box.
-This is doubly true with Gatsby because it's server side rendering can cause hiccups with embedded code fragments.
+This is doubly true with Gatsby because its server side rendering can cause hiccups with embedded code fragments.
 Also, you sometimes run into situations where the embed code contains javascript that doesn't work correctly.